 This diverse preserve combines two distinct parcels containing a variety of geologic forms and an exceptional concentration of vernal pools.
 In the rugged east parcel, deciduous forest, hemlock stands and mountain laurel thickets crown rocky outcrops, and steep cliffs rim Byram Lake Reservoir.
-In the western parcel, native grasses and wildflowers blanket several meadows that provide excellent habitat for mammals, birds
+In the western parcel, native grasses and wildflowers blanket several meadows that provide excellent habitat for mammals, birds, and insects.
+A number of reptile and amphibian species thrive in the streams and red maple swamps throughout both parcels.

 Why We Selected This Site

 This preserve was donated to The Nature Conservancy in 1973 by the Meyer Foundation.
-The Nature Conservancy acquired sixteen additional acres of swamp in 1978.
+The Nature Conservancy acquired 16 additional acres of swamp in 1978.

 What We Do Here